cmpd6/cmpd6.github.io/_minisymposia/vector-borne-disease-dynamics.md

     - Fabio Milner
     - Jemal Mohammed-Awel
     - Andrea Pugliese
-    - Miranda Teboh-Ewugkem
     - Necibe Tuncer
     - Jorge Velasco-Hernandez
     - Huaiping Zhu
 ---

-(Note: talk titles and links to abstracts will appear when the information is submitted by speakers and processed.)

 <h3 class="font-weight-light mb-3">Description</h3>